NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Each hit does 1 more damage
   - Slightly less lift
   - Hitbox travels slightly more vertically to improve consistency
+- RB
+  - Duration changed
+  - Ends sooner
+  - Flags cleaned up to better match the animation
+- RB(A)
+  - Transition can happen until the frame before Shino touches the ground
+  - Has less backward and upwards momentum
+- RA replaced with a set distance teleport

 ### Kiba